Addiction Treatment for Veterans: Detox, PTSD, and VA Benefits

 Veterans face unique challenges that can increase the risk of substance use disorders (SUD), from combat trauma and moral injury to chronic pain and isolation after separation from the Armed Services.
 Addiction treatment tailored for veterans and military culture is essential for effective recovery.

-Key Facts in Addiction Treatment for Veterans
+Key Facts About Drug Rehab for Veterans

 Roughly 1 in 10 post-9/11 veterans meet criteria for substance use disorders; heavy drinking is highest in the Marine Corps and Air Force.